Simon-Initiative/authoring-admin/README.md

 During a battle in the Trojan War in Homer's the  *Illiad*, the river god Scamander, furious over the sight of so many corpses in his waters, overflows his banks in an attempt to drown the responsible party, the great warrior Achilles.
-As Achilles is being swept away under the great wall of water, he reaches out for safety, grabbing onto the branch of a great elm tree.
+As Achilles is being swept away under the wall of water, he reaches out for safety, grabbing onto the branch of a great elm tree.

 I think this is an interesting metaphor for front-end development in JavaScript.